 By Susan Braden

 Studies show that kids with special health care needs are more likely to develop oral disease, as reported by the Academy of General Dentistry.
-Specialized diets, inability to maintain proper hygiene routines, and the necessity of liquid medications can all contribute to poor oral health, so parents and caretakers may want to take advantage of discount dental plans.
+Specialized diets, inability to maintain proper hygiene routines, and the necessity of liquid medicine can all contribute to poor oral health, so parents and caretakers may want to take advantage of discount dental plans.

 These kids often can’t swallow pills, and sugary medicines in syrup form tend to stick to their teeth, causing decay.
 Their specialized diets can lead to tooth decay as well.